-The registration process is one of the many points of interaction with the guest and, ultimately, the cornerstone of delivering service before, during, and after the guest stay.
+The registration process is one of the many points of interaction with the guest and ultimately the cornerstone of delivering service before, during, and after the guest stay.
 Early in this section, we discuss the importance of capturing guest data that is confirmed from the previous reservation process or initiated with a walk-in guest.
-While guests are in our care, we can communicate with them, maintain an accurate accounting record, respond to inquiries about financial concerns, and follow up on service.
+While guests are in our care, we can communicate with them, maintain an accurate accounting record, and later on respond to any inquiries with regard to financial concerns or follow up on service.

-The registration process follows a succinct procedure of offering guest hospitality, retrieving a reservation, reviewing the registration card for completeness, extending credit, selecting a room to meet the needs of the guest, checking room status, confirming room rates, promoting additional room sales, assigning room keys, and processing the guest folio.
+The registration process follows a rather succinct procedure of offering guest hospitality, retrieving a reservation, reviewing the registration card for completeness, extending credit, selecting a room to meet the needs of the guest, checking room status, confirming room rates, promoting additional room sales, assigning room keys, and processing the guest folio.
 All these steps occur within the space of several minutes, but the organization behind the scenes of the registration process is essential.
-Let's take a look at how the hotel operational policies and procedures are developed to support a smooth registration process.
+Let's take a look at how the hotel operational policies and procedures are developed to support the ease of a smooth registration process.